 If you’re doing this for the first time, don’t overthink your massage room design.
 Use the massage room setup ideas above to create a relaxing vibe without much effort.

-You don’t need to break the bank to create a luxurious feeling in your massage room.
-Keep it clean, cozy and inviting.
+You don’t need to break the bank to create a luxurious feeling in your massage room, and it doesn't matter if you are decorating a small massage space or a large one.
+By keeping it clean, cozy and inviting.
 A comfy blanket, low lighting, and a single piece of art can transform the whole space.